-Dividend-paying stocks are one option, and you can also explore ETFs, mutual funds, or even things like bonds if you want something that’s more stable and safe.
+Dividend-paying stocks are one option, and you can also explore ETFs, mutual funds, or even things like bonds if you want something that’s more stable.

 Personally, I stick with dividend stocks and growth stocks since I’m younger and have a long investment timeframe, but again, do your due diligence and research!